-434 - AP UNITED STATES HISTORY | 1.0 credit (AY)
+434 - AP UNITED STATES HISTORY | 1.0 credit

 This full-year, Advanced Placement course is an in- depth study of the history of the United States from the age of discovery to the present.
 It emphasizes the political, social, and economic factors that shaped American institutions.
 This course is taught at a college level and requires significant independent effort on the part of the student.
 US History or AP US History is required for graduation.
-PREREQUISITE: Junior standing, Successful completion of Accelerated American Government and/or Department Approval.
+PREREQUISITE: Junior standing, Successful completion of Honors American Government or consent of the instructor.

 To have a successful, complete experience in this AP course, students must complete the AP US History Exam.
+If a student does not complete the AP US History Exam, they will not receive a weighted grade.